lhapaipai/vite-bundle/README.md

 import { resolve } from "path";
 import { unlinkSync, existsSync } from "fs";

+/* if you're using React */
+// import reactRefresh from "@vitejs/plugin-react-refresh";

 const symfonyPlugin = {
   name: "symfony",
   configResolved(config) {